bberka/Modmail.NET/README.md

 - Close tickets by using command or deleting the channel
 - Logging to messages/transcript to database and modmail log channel (sensitive logging)
 - Admins or mod team can respond tickets by sending message to created channel
-- Toggle sensitive logging (Logging messages to tickets)
 - Toggle anonymous messages by mods, allows responding tickets anonymously
-- Setting up teams adding roles and members to team
+- Setting up teams adding roles and members to team for ticket management and access
 - Setting priority for tickets (adds emoji to ticket channel name)
-- Adding private mod notes to tickets that can be viewed later only by mods
+- Adding private mod notes to tickets
 - Pinging team roles/members on ticket open
-- Caching user information that are interacting with the ticket system
+- Caching user information
 - Blacklist, blocking users from opening tickets
-- Getting feedback from user when ticket closed
+- Getting feedback from user after ticket is closed
-- Ticket type system, users can select ticket types to tell mods what the ticket is about
+- Ticket type system, users can select ticket types to select what the ticket is about
+- Moderators can talk with each other in ticket channel with by starting messages with bot prefix

 # Multiple Servers Usage
 Before trying to use the bot on multiple servers you must now about the limitations;